-Data loss prevention helps Google system admins maintain control over how files containing sensitive data is handled internally.
-Most will allow IT managers to set up data loss prevention rules and policies that will properly secure data that is being mishandled automatically.
+Data loss prevention helps Google system admins maintain control over how files containing sensitive data are handled internally.
+Most systems will allow IT managers to set up data loss prevention rules and policies that will properly secure data that is being mishandled automatically.

 G Suite Access Management

-Closely related to the data breach Google cloud security issue is that of access management.
-When all a company’s information was stored on a local server, system admins had far more control over who was able to access what information.
+Closely related to the Google cloud security data breach issue is that of access management.
+System admins had far more control over who was able to access what information when all of the company’s information was stored on a local server.
 In G Suite, this capability can be more complicated (if not impossible, in some cases) without the right cloud access security broker (also referred to as CASB) in place.

 A CASB helps IT teams secure cloud access to applications the company uses to create, share, and store information.
-Access management can mean managing which internal team members can access what types of files and information.
+Access management can mean managing which internal team members have access to what types of files and information.
 It can also mean managing access from external sources to the Google environment.
-Both types need to be properly managed to mitigate Google cloud security issues in your G Suite environment.
+Both interal and external sources need to be properly managed to mitigate Google cloud security issues in your G Suite environment.

 Google Account Takeover